-3662 Adult Open Class 3663 Junior Open Class 3664 4-H Class
+3662 Adult Open Class 3663 Junior Open Class

+3664 4-H Class

-2024 GREAT AMERICAN FOOD CONTEST: "All Things Zucchini"
+2025 GREAT AMERICAN FOOD CONTEST: "Dig Deep into Your Roots"

-- 1. "All Things Zucchini": Prepare a baked product using zucchini; such as muffins, cookies, quick bread, or cake. - 2.
-Exhibit 3 muffins (similar in shape and color), 3 cookies (similar in shape and color), 1 whole quick bread loaf, 1 whole cake. - 3.
-All exhibits must be homemade, no store-bought cookies, muffins, quick bread or cake; - 4.
-No store-bought cookie dough or mixes - 5.
+- 1. Discover and share a treasured family recipe as part of the Great American Food Contest. - 2.
+Dig deep to find an old family recipe for baked items and prepare it for the "Great American Food Contest. - 3.
+Find an old family recipe for a baked item and prepare it for the contest.
+Eligible baked goods include: muffins, cookies quick bread, yeast bread, fruit pie, and cake. - 4.
+Exhibit 3 muffins (similar in shape and color), 3 cookies (similar in shape and color), 1 whole quick bread loaf, 1 whole yeast bread, 1 whole fruit pi, and 1 whole cake. - 5.
+All exhibits must be homemade using an old family recipe - 6.
 Entries should be exhibited on a disposable plate inside a resealable plastic bag.
-All entries will be sold, so plates will not be returned. - 6.
-Recipes are helpful to judges.
+All entries will be sold, so plates will not be returned. - 7.
+Family recipe must be accompanied with the exhibit.
 Attach the recipe loosely to the bottom of the exhibit.
 Include your name and age, if youth.
-Recipes may not be returned. - 7.
-Exhibits shall follow all other rules of the Foods Department. - 8.
-Cash will be presented to the top three places in the Adult division and the top three places in the Youth division.
+Recipes may not be returned.

+- 8. Write a short narrative sharing the history, tradition, or special meaning behind your chosen family recipe.
+This narrative will be displayed with your entry to help celebrate the roots of your dish. - 9.
+Exhibits shall follow all other rules of the Foods Department. - 10.
+Cash will be presented to the top three places in the Adult division and the top three places in the Youth division. - 11.
 The first-place winners will receive \$75, second place receives \$50, and third place receives \$25.

-3657 Great American Foods - Youth (ages 19 & younger) 3658 Great American Foods - Adult
+3657 Great American Foods - Youth (ages 19 & younger)

+3658 Great American Foods - Adult